imeka/nnls/README.md

 ## Advantages

-- It has been used several millions of times and it will be used billions of times soon.
+- It has been used several billions of times.
 I work with 3D images and each image I see contains around 1 million voxels.
 For a specific algorithm, I need to call `nnls` 2 times for each voxel.
-Several of those images has been tested and compared with the original Fortran version.
+Several of those images have been tested and compared with the original Fortran version.
 - There's no `unsafe` and it is forbidden to use any in this crate.

 ## Problems